National Chung-Shan Institute of Science and Technology: Early history

 Prior to the establishment of NCSIST, Taiwan had a poorly organized national defense industrial program, but the nation was faced with an increasing military threat from the People's Republic of China and a drawdown in international support and exclusion from international forums.
-The Republic of China would need to build its own set of hardware, instruments, laboratories, and test sites if it was to secure its independence and security.
+Taiwan would need to build its own set of hardware, instruments, laboratories, and test sites if it was to secure its independence and security.
 Preparation for the NCSIST began in 1965, ground was broken on the Shinshin Campus in 1966, and the institute was formally inaugurated in 1969.
 Early work includes various missile and radar systems, as well as systems integration for ROC military aircraft and ships.
 The NCSIST was also, and remains, active in military construction.
 After the United States switched diplomatic recognition from the Republic of China to the People's Republic of China the Institute became even more important as Taiwanese authorities felt they could no longer view the United States as a reliable defense partner.

 In the 1970s, the Institute replicated and produced the 9M14 Malyutka wire-guided anti-tank guided missile as the Kun Wu.
 The ROC had obtained the 9M14 Malyutkas from South Vietnam.
 Due to the dated design and low priority placed on anti-tank weapons by the armed forces it was not widely adopted.
 By the mid-1970s the Institute employed about 2,000 professionals.

 In the late 1970s the Institute embarked on a project to create a short-range ballistic missile prototype known as the Ching Feng.
 The project was intended as a pilot project to build the necessary skills needed for a long range missile program.
 The Ching Feng was a single stage missile which could carry a 450 kg warhead up to 110 km.
 The type was displayed publicly in 1981 but production was cancelled in 1982 because of significant problems with the solid rocket motor and the guidance system.
 Overall the type resembled the American MGM-52 Lance.
 The follow on missile to, to be named Sky Horse, was also abandoned in 1981 under US pressure although interest in the type was revived in the 1990s after the Third Taiwan Strait Crisis.